 You need this number for many procedures, including opening a bank account (resident or non-resident), buying a car, even, on occasions, accepting a package through the postal system.

 The number is individual and it will remain with you for life.

 NOTE: Obtaining an NIE does not afford residency rights in Spain.
+If you seeking residency status, you don’t need to apply separately for the NIE as you will be given a number automatically as part of the residency process.
 Click here for more information on applying for residency status.

 - Valid Passport (min.
 6 months) or recognised official identification plus photocopy

 - Form EX-15: ‘Solicitud de N.I.E.
 (Número de Identidad de Extranjeros) y Certificados’.
 Don’t sign it until in the presence of an official.

 - Two recent Passport Photos